Microsoft/azure-docs.pt-pt/articles/blockchain/workbench/use-api.md

 ## <a name="list-available-actions-for-a-contract"></a>Listar ações disponíveis para um contrato

-Quando um usuário decide aprofundar-se em um contrato, o cliente blockchain pode mostrar as ações de usuário disponíveis de acordo com o estado do contrato.
+Once a user decides to deep dive into a contract, the blockchain client can then show the available user actions given the state of the contract.
 Neste exemplo, o utilizador está a ver todas as ações disponíveis para um novo contrato inteligente que criou:

 * Modificar: permite que o utilizador modifique a descrição e o preço de um recurso.
-* Terminar: permite que o usuário finalize o contrato do ativo.
+* Terminate: Allows the user to end the contract of the asset.

 Utilize a [API Contract Action GET](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget):